-e) Gaeilge Digital Technology in the Classroom Initiative:
+E) Gaeilge Digital Technology in the Classroom Initiative:

 This initiative aims to enhance the digital skills of JCSP students to become engaged thinkers, active learners, knowledge constructors and global citizens.
 It is hoped that teachers will link with the school's Digital Learning plans, targets and actions, which will guide them in developing this initiative specific to the needs of the students.
-Instructional videos on the use of digital tools to enhance teaching and learning for all are available on the PDST Digital Technologies youtube channel at this link: PDST Digital Technologies Team - YouTube f) Physical Education:
+Instructional videos on the use of digital tools to enhance teaching and learning for all are available on the PDST Technology in Education website: